 Plate the ribs

-When I said these ribs are pretty much done when they came out of the foil, I meant it.
-When I pulled the darker slab off the grill, it came just short of splitting in half at the bone because that slab was fall off the bone tender.
+When I said these ribs were pretty much done when they came out of the foil, the darker slab (the one completely submerged) came just short of splitting in half at the bone because that slab was fall off the bone tender.
 See the split:

-The bottom slab in this pic was the top slab in the foil.
-How did that slab turn out?
+The slab in this pic was the top, lighter colored slab in the foil.
+How did this one turn out?

-An Alternative to the 3-2-1 Method for Grilling Ribs Run Down
+An Alternative to the 3-2-1 Method for Grilling Ribs Recap

 If you have any questions or comments, feel free to leave them below or shoot me an email.